dsgrid/dsgrid/dev/README.md

 Now you can run any `dsgrid registry` command.

 ## Register projects and datasets under development
-When developing projects and datasets you will likely have to run the registration commands man times. dsgrid provides a helper script for this purpose.
+When developing projects and datasets you will likely have to run the registration commands many times. dsgrid provides a helper script for this purpose.
 Refer to `dsgrid/tests/register.py` and the data models in `dsgrid/tests/registration_models.py`.
 They automate the registration process so that you don't have to write your own scripts.
 Example config files are